EU tries to unblock France, Germany spat over industrial competition

 By Julia Payne and Kate Abnett

-LUXEMBOURG, Oct 17 (Reuters) - A stand-off between France and Germany over the future competitiveness of their industries will be the central point of discussion when EU energy ministers meet in Luxembourg on Tuesday, EU diplomats said.
+LUXEMBOURG, Oct 17 (Reuters) - European Union countries' energy ministers will attempt to defuse a stand-off between France and Germany over the future competitiveness of industrial sectors at a meeting on Tuesday, which has been holding up a deal on power market reforms.

-The European Commission proposed an overhaul of rules governing the bloc's electricity markets in March this year after Europe experienced very high energy prices in 2021 and 2022.
+The European Commission proposed changes to the EU's electricity market in March after cuts to Russian gas supplies sent EU power prices soaring last year.
 The new rules seek to protect consumers from volatile fossil fuel markets with a shift to more long-term, fixed-price contracts.

 However, its progress towards law is being held up by a disagreement centred on the contents of just one article - 19b.

-The article spells out how state aid can be used to fund power projects.
-Berlin fears that France, with its vast nuclear fleet, will be able to offer such contracts to its existing nuclear energy fleet - then use excess revenues generated by these contracts on subsidising industries.
+The article spells out how state aid can be used to support power projects.
+Berlin fears that France, with its vast nuclear fleet, will be able to offer fixed-price power contracts to its existing nuclear energy fleet - then spend revenues generated by these government-backed contracts on subsidising industries.

-Germany, the economic engine of Europe, is on the edge of a recession after losing access to the ample supply of cheap Russian gas it enjoyed for years.
+Germany, the economic engine of Europe, is on the edge of a recession after losing access to the ample supply of cheap Russian gas it received before Moscow invaded Ukraine last year.
 Berlin expects the economy to shrink by 0.4% this year as its industrial output continues to contract.

+"Anything that creates a distortion between nuclear and renewables is not good for Europeans because it will increase the European prices," French energy minister Agnes Pannier Runacher said on Tuesday.

+There should be no competition distortion if nuclear power has roughly the same cost as renewable energy, she added.

 The remaining member states are divided.
 Central and eastern European countries that have nuclear expansion ambitions of their own are backing France.
 Belgium, Denmark, Luxembourg, Austria and others are behind Germany.